ctfs/write-ups-2015/polictf-2015/forensics/its-hungry/README.md

 Unfortunately, converting audio to sheet music is a very hard problem, so it has to be done by ear.

-To do so, you [one writeup](http://nandynarwhals.org/2015/07/13/polictf-2015-its-hungry-forensics-100/) suggests to use [this 8bit musical sequencer](http://www.pulseboy.com/).
+To do so, [one writeup](http://nandynarwhals.org/2015/07/13/polictf-2015-its-hungry-forensics-100/) suggests to use [this 8bit musical sequencer](http://www.pulseboy.com/).

 In the end, you'll get [this note sheet](https://zeta-two.com/assets/other/oldmcdonald_score.pdf) - as described in [this writeup](https://zeta-two.com/ctf/2015/07/14/polictf-writeup.html#forensics100-hungry), with the respective notes: